 This Mama’s gumbo making tips

 If you want to make this healthy sausage gumbo gluten free, you can substitute a gluten free all-purpose baking flour for the regular flour.
-However, I’m not sure the gluten free flour will brown in the same amount of time.
+However, I’m not sure the gluten free flour will brown in the same amount of time, if at all.
+(Gluten free flour mixes may not brown at all.)
 So keep an eye on it and make sure it doesn’t burn.

 Making a healthy chicken and sausage gumbo recipe